flux-framework/flux-core/doc/man1/flux-job.rst

 The mapping between job task ranks to node IDs is encoded in the RFC 34 Flux Task Map format and posted to the job's ``shell.start`` event in the exec eventlog.
-The ``flux job taskmap`` utility is provided to assist in working with these task maps.
+The :program:`flux job taskmap` utility is provided to assist in working with these task maps.

 When executed with a jobid argument and no options, the taskmap for the job